nathanstitt/object-factory-bot/README.md

  * [FactoryGirl](https://github.com/aexmachina/factory-girl)

-Both of the above seem to be fairly complex and oriented towards building classes.
+Both of the above seem to be fairly complex and oriented towards createing classes.

-For my purposes I just wanted a way to build plain objects
+For my purposes I just wanted a way to create plain objects